1930 Bentley Blower 4,5L

 +32 (0)3 353 33 31 info@hcservices.be

-Between 1927 and 1931, the Bentley Motors Company of Cricklewood, London produced 667 of the 4.5 litre cars, including this 1930 model which was supplied with a Saloon Body by Maythorn.
-Following the introduction of the supercharged car, various components of the standard car were uprated so that they were virtually the same car but without the supercharger
+Between 1927 and 1931, the Bentley Motors Company of Cricklewood, London produced a total of 667 4.5-liter cars, which included this 1930 model equipped with a Saloon Body by Maythorn.
+As supercharged cars were introduced, several components of the standard version were upgraded to make them nearly identical to the supercharged counterparts.

-The vehicle was then acquired by Stanley Mann, at the time
+In the late 1980s, the vehicle was acquired by Stanley Mann,

-the World’s number 1. international Bentley specialist, in the late 1980s for his personal collection.
+the world's leading Bentley specialist at the time, for his personal collection.

 Racing Blower Bentley